solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ### Why doesn't destructuring work with props or stores?

-With props and store objects, reactivity is tracked on property access.
+With props and store objects, reactivity is enabled by tracking on property access.
 If you access the property within a _tracking scope_ like a template or an effect, the template will rerender or the effect will rerun when that property changes.